mohitagarwal11/tetris-game/README.md

-Hello, so i made this game in few hours the day before my birthday as a vibe code session, seemed cool so i am uploading it here. works only for linux right now because windows input is really annoying in terminal based games.
+Hello, so i made this game as a vibe code session, seemed cool so i am pushing it here.
-Currently working on c++ and python to use better libraries and automation tech for my future projects. okay gotta study for my sem exams.
+Works only for linux right now because windows input is something i am still working on for console based games.

 Thank you for checking my project.

+:)